Blogger user

 As you can see, the gen 2 appliance has the common Cisco logo and color scheme.
 The 2nd generation represents the migration of the MARS platform to a standard hardware configuration governed by Cisco.
 The gen 1 appliances has had known hardware issues that were the result of poort components used by Protego (acquired by Cisco for the MARS product line) within the MARS appliance.
 The gen 2 models now use all Cisco certified components and show significant performance and reliability increases versus the gen 1 platform.

-You can also SSH into the appliance and run the command show version.
+show version.
 Any version 4.x is a gen 1 appliance, while version 5.x is a gen 2 appliance.
 I hope this brief post answered your question axiom and can help others discern between the MARS generations.

 -Mike